ugo-nama-kun/smoothsoftmax/README.md

 If in continuous outputs, Multivariate Gaussian (or Beta dist.) would be a good starting point.
 We can intruduce the near-ness using the covairance matrix of the Gaussian.

-However, in RL, we sometimes want to represent the continuous outputs by using binning the continious output space、and we cannot introduce the "near-ness" of next bins in the policy.
+However, in RL, we sometimes want to represent the continuous outputs by binning the continious output space、and we cannot introduce the "near-ness" of next bins in the policy.

 Then.
 We might be interested where there is a in-between between the continuous action space and the discrete action space.